wonderingabout/PhoenixGo/README.md

 In this example, a tree of 6 depth 6 width moves will be printed

+#### A2.5 How to analyze/review one or many sgf file(s) with GoReviewPartner

+Support is still in testing, but so far these are the recommended settings to do use PhoenixGo with GoReviewPartner

-2 config files are provided to you using optimized settings for grp
+2 config files are provided to you using optimized settings for grp (GoReviewPartner)
 - with tensorrt (linux only) : [mcts_1gpu_grp.conf](/etc/mcts_1gpu_grp.conf)
 - without tensorrt (linux, mac, windows, gpu or cpu version) :
  [mcts_1gpu_notensorrt_grp.conf](/etc/mcts_1gpu_notensorrt_grp.conf)

-note : it is also possible with multiple GPU, only the most common example was shown here
+note : it is also possible with multiple GPU, only the most common examples were shown here

-#### A2.5 How to analyze/review one or many sgf file(s) with GoReviewPartner

-Support is still in testing, but so far these are the recommended settings to do use PhoenixGo with GoReviewPartner
+if you want to do the changes manually, you need to :

 in phoenixgo .conf config file :